bitwarden/contributing-docs/docs/architecture/autofill/collecting-page-details.md

 Page detail collection is requested from content script in two cases:

-- The `notificationBar.js` content script detects that the page DOM has changed, or
+- The `notificationBar.js` content script detects that the page DOM or URL has changed, or
 - The user has Autofill on Page Load turned on, so `autofiller.js` requests autofill on page load

-In both of these cases, page detail collection is requested from another content script in the background, and we use the `bgCollectPageDetails` command to communicate the request to the `main.background.ts` background page, which then requests that `runtime.background.ts` transmit the `collectPageDetails` messaage to the `autofill.js` content script.
+In both of these cases, page detail collection is requested from another content script in the background, and we use the `bgCollectPageDetails` command to communicate the request to the `runtime.background.ts` background page, which then requests that `main.background.ts` transmit the `collectPageDetails` message to the `autofill.js` content script.

 The `autofill.js` content script generates the page details and broadcasts a `collectPageDetailsResponse` message with a sender of either `autofiller` or `notificationBar`.
 The